Fire and EMS departments grapple with long ambulance waits at hospitals amid latest covid surge

 In the nine days, 12 percent of all patient transports were more than two hours, compared with nearly 7 percent of drop times that were greater than or equal to two hours earlier in fiscal year 2021.

 The department’s medical director has been working with area hospitals to help units get back on the streets faster, Jennifer Donelan, director of communications at D.C.
-Fire and EMS said, adding that while ambulances are used, firetrucks are also fully staffed with EMTs and paramedics when they respond to emergencies.
+Fire and EMS, said, adding that while ambulances are used, firetrucks are also fully staffed with EMTs and paramedics when they respond to emergencies.
 The department also uses an emergency liaison officer to help distribute patients across the city and balance the loads with the conditions of the hospitals, Donnelly said.

 Jen Hirt, spokeswoman for the District of Columbia Hospital Association, said it is working with the fire and EMS departments to speed up transfers.